pelme/htpy/docs/faq.md

 htpy uses the [module level `__getattr__`](https://docs.python.org/3/reference/datamodel.html#customizing-module-attribute-access).
 It was [introduced in Python 3.7](https://docs.python.org/3/whatsnew/3.7.html#pep-562-customization-of-access-to-module-attributes).
 It allows [creating `Element` instances](https://github.com/pelme/htpy/blob/855a2a6648ce955be9730fe030a97930df42930a/htpy/__init__.py#L146-L147) for any elements that are imported.

-## Why does htpy not provide HTML like tag syntax with angel brackets like pyxl and JSX?
+## Why does htpy not provide HTML like tag syntax with angle brackets like pyxl and JSX?

 htpy must be compatible with standard Python code formatters, editors and static type checkers.
 Unfortunately, it is not possible to support those workflows with a custom